vskaush2/StockMarketAnalysis/README.md

 ## Installing Project Dependencies Manually
-- Open PyCharm Settings and locate the `Project: CyclicityAnalysis` pane.
+- Open PyCharm Settings and locate the `Project: StockMarketAnalysis` pane.
 - Click on `Project Interpreter`.
 - Add a new `VirtualEnv` environment with your system Python.
 - Restart PyCharm and open its local `Terminal`, which is located on the bottom of the PyCharm window.